tianchengzhe/EllipTrack_docs/docs/tutorial.rst

 *  Construct subtracks of cells.

-   To construct a subtrack, specify a new Cell ID in the "To Cell" textbox and click ">".
+   To construct a subtrack, specify a new Cell ID in the "To Cell" text box and click ">".
    Label a cell's appearance in every frame by clicking the respective ellipse and clicking "Record" (or pressing the "R" hotkey).
    To remove a labeled ellipse, click the ellipse of interest and then click "Clear" (or press the "C" hotkey).
-   To remove a subtrack, specify its Cell ID in the "Clear Cell" textbox and click ">".
+   To remove a subtrack, specify its Cell ID in the "Clear Cell" text box and click ">".

    10 cells are labeled for this movie.
 These cells cover the broad spectra of cell brightness and migration speeds in the movie.